-While it's possible to run a command such as svn merge -r 100:200 ht-tp://svn.foreignproject.com/repos/trunk, the resultant patch also lacks any historical merge metadata.
+While it's possible command such 100:200 htto run а as svn merge -r tp://svn.foreignproject.com/repos/trunk, the resultant patch also lacks any historical merge metadata.
 At the time of this writing, Subversion has no way of representing different repository URLs within the svn:mergeinfo property.

-'''

 Using --ignore-ancestry

-'''